 Many profound experiences happen when performers go to a hospital and interact with the kids and families there.
-This is what makes these concerts so special.
 Here is a sampling of stories from various performers:

 From Chris Campbell: